BNSC1/android-notes/README.md

 AIDL: handles how the client and the service interact

+ViewBinding: eliminate the need of `findViewById()` by generating binding class for each XML layout

-ViewBinding vs DataBinding: DataBinding allows binding data to views while having a longer compile time
+DataBinding: in addition to features in ViewBinding, it allows binding variables, invoking methods, in XML while having a longer compile time

 ## Architecture